mikzyy/mikzyy/README.md

 ## About Me
 My name is Mikey, and i'm just a kid who likes to mess around and code every once in a while, or contribute to projects/repositories here on Github.
-Any repositores I post are just for fun, and usually for educational purposes only.
+Any repositores I post are just for fun, and usually for my purpose of learning.
 I like to make useless stuff too, so you probably won't find anything interesting here.

 ## Other
 Currently, i'm learning languages like java, js, C++, py, and much more!
 I sometimes come to Github to also learn on something, or to find a resource.